rehierl/node-tree-outliner/3-basic-design/3-8-0-design-x.md

 sections `s2-5`, they all end with it.
 Consequently, those inner sections can no longer have any effect on any other subsequent sectioning node (i.e.
 `n6-9`).
-Because of that, `s6-9` no longer are subsections to `s2-5` and, as such, independent of those sections.
+Because of that, `s6-9` no longer are subsections to `s2-5` and, as such, independent to those sections.

 Note that the tree of sections now contains two rtl-paths:
 `(s0,s2,s3,s4,s5)` and `(s0,s6,s7,s8,s9)` (`s1` does not exist